SanctumLabs/messageschema/lib/js/README.md

-# Message Definitions JavaScript library
+# Message Schema JavaScript library

-Message definitions library in JavaScript.
-This library is packaged and published to 3 registries:

-- NPM
-- Gitlab Package Registry
-- Github NPM Registry

-Below are steps to get you setup to use the library, build it & possibly package it.
+Message schema library in JavaScript.
+This can be used as the canonical way of carrying message data or event data in a platform between services in a distributed architecture.
+This is especially useful in an event driven architecture setup where events are how services communicate with each other.

 ## Setup